Table of contents

 3. No accountability as changes can’t be tracked

-Now, anyone who has access to a spreadsheet can make changes to it.
+Now, anyone who has access to a product spreadsheet can make changes to it.
 If you’re giving spreadsheet access to 5 different employees, there is no way of tracking who made what changes to those files.
 If there is ever an instance where important information is lost or changed, you’ll spend a considerable amount of time trying to figure out who was responsible for that.
 Then you’ll spend additional time recovering that information somehow.

 4. Lack of security

 Typically, spreadsheets are not that secure and therefore are at greater risk for data corruption or mismanagement of information.
 Files that contain sensitive financial information may not be safe from hackers.
-You can password protect a spreadsheet file, however, it may still not be sufficient for businesses to use.
+You can password protect a product spreadsheet file, however, it may still not be sufficient for businesses to use.
 Once someone has access to the spreadsheet data, it is impossible to restrict what they do with it.

-Similarly, a user might sort a column of information and may unknowingly cause related information such as first and last name, to become out of sync.
+Similarly, a user might sort a column of information and may unknowingly cause-related information such as first and last name, to become out of sync.
 In contrast, a database will keep all parts of a record unified, thereby ensuring better data integrity.

 5. Don’t support real-time decision making

 Spreadsheets provide raw data all at once.
 Thus, it’s challenging to interpret what data is essential and what is not.
 Perhaps the only option in a spreadsheet is pressing the “sort” button which doesn’t always help find what you’re looking for.
-With other existing systems, prioritising data through visualisation tools can be possible.
+With other existing systems, prioritizing data through visualization tools can be possible.
 These tools can highlight the critical aspects of a data set or results, unlike spreadsheets.